 2012: David J. Wineland (b.
 1944) -- Nobel Prize in Physics for research on experimental methods that enable measuring and manipulation of individual quantum systems.
 Postdoctoral research associate at University of Washington with Hans Dehmelt ca. 1972.

 2004: Linda B. Buck (b.
 1947) -- Nobel Prize for Physiology or Medicine, with Richard Axel, for determining the molecular mechanism of the sense of smell.
 Born in Seattle, graduate of University of Washington.
 Currently (2012) with Fred Hutchinson Cancer Research Center, Seattle.

-2004: Irwin Rose (b.
-1926) -- Nobel Prize in Chemistry (along with Aaron Ciechanover and Avram Hershko) for his research in immune defense and proteins.
+2004: Irwin Rose (1926-2015) -- Nobel Prize in Chemistry (along with Aaron Ciechanover and Avram Hershko) for his research in immune defense and proteins.
 He spent his first undergraduate year at Washington State University and received the WSU Regents' Distinguished Alumnus Award in 2005

 2001: Leland H. Hartwell (b.
 1939) -- Nobel Prize in Medicine, with Tim Hunt and Paul Nurse, for research on normal and abnormal cell growth.
 President and director emeritus, Fred Hutchinson Cancer Research Center, Seattle, and professor of genome sciences, University of Washington.